le-pigeon/SAR_DeepSpeck/README.md

 Recommended to run in Google Colab with GPU runtime enabled.
-Untested on local runtime (have you seen the prices for Nvidia GPU??
-I can't afford one)
+Untested on local runtime (have you seen the prices for Nvidia GPU in the market??)

 For training dataset, please download from: https://data.mendeley.com/datasets/2xf5v5pwkr/2